 Q: What determines if an employee in California is eligible for PDL?

-A: In California, if the Employer employs five or more employees and the employee has a pregnancy disability, she is eligible for PDL.
+A: If the employer in California employs five or more employees and the employee has a pregnancy disability, she is eligible for PDL.
 There is no minimum requirement for number of hours or years worked to be eligible.
 Her health care provider should recommend PDL for her to apply for it.

 Q: Does an employee in California have to take her PDL all at once?

-A: No. In California, the employee may take her PDL all at once or “intermittently” by taking leave in small increments, which can be hours, days, weeks or months.
+A: No. The employee in California may take her PDL all at once or “intermittently” by taking leave in small increments, which can be hours, days, weeks or months.
 This could mean taking a few hours off every day, or taking a few days or weeks off at a time.
 For example, she could work 4 hours per day instead of 8, or work 4 days per week instead of 5, or starting work later in the day 5 days per week, or take 2 weeks off at a time, or take 4 months off at once.

 Q: How do employees in California request PDL?

-A: In California, employees who think they may need to take time off from work for their pregnancy-related disability, should inform the Employer as soon as possible, and if possible, give the Employer 30 days’ notice.
-If the employee requests it, the Employer must give her a written guarantee that she will be reinstated to her same job after PDL.
-The Employer may require the employee to provide a written medical certification from her health care provider substantiating her need for leave.
+A: Employees in California who think they may need to take time off from work for their pregnancy-related disability, should inform the employer as soon as possible, and if possible, give the employer 30 days’ notice.
+If the employee requests it, the employer must give her a written guarantee that she will be reinstated to her same job after PDL.
+The employer may require the employee to provide a written medical certification from her health care provider substantiating her need for leave.

-Q: Can Employers in California permanently replace employees who takes PDL?
+Q: Can an employer in California permanently replace an employee who takes PDL?

-A: No. In California, it is unlawful for Employers to fire employees because they are pregnant or because they take PDL.
-However, PDL does not protect employees from employment actions not related to her pregnancy, such as layoffs.
-Employers are otherwise required by law to reinstate employees to the same job she had before taking leave.
-In some situations, employees may be reinstated to a position that is comparable (same tasks, skills, benefits, and pay) to the job she had before taking PDL.
+A: No. It is unlawful in California for an employer to fire an employee because she is pregnant or because she takes PDL.
+PDL does not, however, protect an employee from employment actions not related to her pregnancy, such as layoffs.
+Employers are otherwise required by law to reinstate an employee to the same job she had before taking leave.
+In some situations, an employee may be reinstated to a position that is comparable (same tasks, skills, benefits, and pay) to the job she had before taking PDL.

-Q: Can Employers in California transfer employees as part of a pregnancy disability accommodation, and are Employers required to transfer employees back to their original job?
+Q: Can an employer in California transfer an employee as part of a pregnancy disability accommodation, and is an employer required to transfer an employee back to her original job?

 A: Yes.
-In California, if the Employer transfers the employee as part of a pregnancy accommodation, the Employer is required to reinstate the employee to her original job after she is no longer disabled by pregnancy.
-In some situations, employees may be reinstated to a comparable job (same tasks, skills, benefits, and pay).
+In California, if the employer transfers the employee as part of a pregnancy accommodation, the employer is required to reinstate the employee to her original job after she is no longer disabled by pregnancy.
+In some situations, the employee may be reinstated to a comparable job (same tasks, skills, benefits, and pay).

-Q: Do Employers in California have to pay their employees who takes PDL?
+Q: Does an employer in California have to pay their employees who takes PDL?

 A: Maybe.
-In California, if an Employer pays employees for other temporary disability leave, then the Employer must pay the employee for her PDL.
+If an employer in California pays an employee for other temporary disability leave, then the employer must pay the employee for her PDL.
 The employee will be paid if she uses paid vacation or paid time off during her PDL.
 The employee may also collect partial wage replacement if she pays into State Disability Insurance (SDI).
 She may also be eligible for paid leave through other state laws or local ordinances, such as Paid Family Leave Benefits.

 Q: Does PDL count for sick or vacation time?

-A: In California, Employers may require employees to use available sick leave during PDL.
-If Employers do not require employees to use available sick leave during PDL, the employees may use it at their discretion.
-Employers may not require employees to use vacation or paid time off, but employees may use vacation or paid time off at their discretion during PDL.
+A: Employers in California may require an employee to use available sick leave during PDL.
+If an employer does not require its employees to use available sick leave during PDL, the employees may use it at their discretion.
+An employers may not require its employees to use vacation or paid time off, but employees may use vacation or paid time off at their discretion during PDL.